Church of Our Lady Queen of Angels (New York City)

 The Church of Our Lady Queen of Angels is a former Catholic parish church under the authority of the Archdiocese of New York, located at 228 East 113th Street in Manhattan, New York City.

 History

 At the time the parish was founded in 1886, East Harlem was still a relatively rural area.
 Archbishop Michael Corrigan asked the Capuchin friar Bonaventure Frey to establish a national parish for German Catholics Catholics who had moved north from Yorkville.

 The Neo-Romanesque church was built and staffed by the Capuchin Friars.
 It was the third Capuchin parish in the city.

+The church is located on the end of a cul-de-sac and is surrounded by the Jefferson Houses, a public housing project that was completed in 1959.

 Although the church closed in 2007, the parish school remains open.
 Our Lady Queen of Angels School is a member of Partnership Schools, a network of nine Catholic PreK-8 schools serving Cleveland and New York.

 Our Lady Queen of Angels convent is occupied by the Franciscan Sisters of the Renewal, who operate the "Fr.
 Solanus Soup Kitchen".